trekhleb/javascript-algorithms/src/data-structures/tree/red-black-tree/README.md

 ## Properties

-In addition to the requirements imposed on a binary search tree the following must be satisfied by a red–black tree:
+In addition to the requirements imposed on a binary search tree, the following must be satisfied by a red–black tree:

 - Each node is either red or black.
 - The root is black.
 This rule is sometimes omitted.